Oluwa-Temmy/RHEL-Scenario/RHCSAEX200/EssentialTools/input_output1.md

-Scenario 1
+INPUT & OUTPUT
 ____________________________________________________________

 Objective
 In this Scenario input-output redirection using `<`, `>>`, and `>`

 ____________________________________________________________
-Your a brand new system administrator at HYBE co.
+Your a brand new system administrator at HYBE co. please complete these tasks

 Task 1:
-The manager wants you to make a profile called yoongipfp.txt using these contents.

-"""
+- You will make two files called yoongi.txt and babyj.txt Use the output redirection to enter the following into the files

+`
 Group: BTS
 Country: South Korea
-"""
+`

+- Next input directory to display the contents of babyj.txt

 -------------------------------------------------------------

 Task 2:
-Create another profile named jiminpfp.txt with the same contents and append this content to the file:

-"""
+ - Within the babyj.txt append the following text

+`
 Name: Park Jimin
-"""
+`

+ - Do the same for yoongi.txt except adding these contents

+`
+Name: Min Yoongi
+`

 -----------------------------------------------------

 Task 3:
-Then append this data to the yoongipfp.txt:

-"""
-Name: Min Yoongi
-"""
+ - Output the contents of babyj.txt to a new file called jimin.txt